manoa-clubs-finder/manoa-clubs-finder.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the Bowfolios user interface and its capabilities.
+This section provides a walkthrough of the Manoa Clubs Finder user interface and its capabilities.

 ### Sign in and sign up